ravitemer/mcphub.nvim/doc/configuration.md

 Default: `false`

 Uses local `mcp-hub` binary.
 Enable this when using `build = "bundled_build.lua"` in your plugin configuration.

+### mcp_request_timeout

+Default: 60000 (1 minute)

+Maximum time allowed for a MCP tool or resource or prompt to execute in milliseconds.
+If exceeded, an McpError with code `RequestTimeout` will be raised.
+Set longer if you have longer running tools.

 ### cmd, cmdArgs